Glasgow University Muslim Students Association: 1968–1976

-In the same year of founding, the first Scottish President of the Federation of Student Islamic Societies was elected - Aziz Khan - who was also a GUMSA member.
-In 1971, GUMSA members helped to form their sister society at the University of Strathclyde, which would go on to be known as The Strathclyde University Muslim Students Association (SUMSA).
+The society was founded on 11 November 1968, under the guidance of professor Salah Shahin from the University of the West of Scotland.
+Shahin approached a group of youth at the University of Glasgow to form a Muslim student organisation.
+The inaugural meeting, advertised in the Glasgow University Guardian, took place in the Glasgow University Union extension.
+In the same year, GUMSA member Aziz Khan became the first Scottish president of the Federation of Student Islamic Societies.

-1974–1976
+Publicity was via hand-written flyers posted across campus.
+The society was met with no resistance and had regular interfaith contact, particularly with the Christian Union.
+Iftars to break the fast were held for the community during Ramadan, with food cooked by the members.

-Following the departure of the founding members, the organisation began to dwindle in size and underwent periods of inactivity, notably in 1973 following the departure of founder Dr Ibrahim and again in 1976 following the departure of the President of 3 years, Dr Mahmoud Akhtar.
+In 1971, GUMSA members helped to form their sister society at the University of Strathclyde, the Strathclyde University Muslim Students Association (SUMSA).

-1987–1991
+Following the departure of the founding members, the organisation began to dwindle in size and underwent periods of inactivity, notably in 1973 following the departure of founder Ibrahim, and again in 1976 following the departure of the president of three years, Mahmoud Akhtar.

-In 1987, Prof Dr Mohd Tengku Sembok provided leadership to the society.
-Sembok later went on to become a prominent member of the academic circle in Malaysia.Despite the new levels of engagement the organisation had found, GUMSA was unable to match the popularity of 'GUAsia,' which was more favoured by individuals of South Asian descent.
-This, in conjunction with the Malaysian government providing significantly less funding for overseas study grants, resulted a larger portion of GUMSA's member populace coming directly from the city of Glasgow.
+1987–1992

-1991–1992
+In 1987, Mohd Tengku Sembok provided leadership to the society.
+Sembok later went on to become a prominent member of the academic circle in Malaysia.
+GUMSA was unable to match the popularity of 'GUAsia,' which was more favoured by individuals of South Asian descent.
+This, in conjunction with the Malaysian government providing significantly less funding for overseas study grants, resulted a larger portion of GUMSA's members coming from the city of Glasgow.

-Whilst there was no pause in GUMSA's running between the academic session of 1990 and 1991, there was no communication between the individuals who were given leadership of the society and those who were previously in charge.
-The society at this time was run by 2 individuals who had previously never been to a GUMSA event - Ruzwan Mohammed and Zahid Hanif.
+Whilst there was no pause in GUMSA's running between the academic session of 1990 and 1991, there was no communication between former and incoming leaders.
+The leaders at this time, Ruzwan Mohammed and Zahid Hanif, were new to GUMSA.
 Due to this, the society was restructured.

-The society made hoodies for the first time (see picture of "Shaykh Ruzwan Mohammed" in photo gallery below), but as was common, had little engagement when compared with the Pakistani society of the time.
-Ruzwan, who served as the "chairman" at the time, made a concerted effort to keep in contact with the society following his departure from the University and was delivering lectures for the society as little as 7 years later in 1999.
+The society had little engagement when compared with the Pakistani society of the time.
+Mohammed, who served as the chairman at the time, made a concerted effort to keep in contact with the society following his departure from the University.
 He continues to hold a yearly class for the society.